JeremiManaluYT/unshell/README.md

 </details>

 <details>
-<summary>TPP Tool</summary>
+<summary>TTP Tool</summary>
-The creator of this obfuscation said "it has anti-decode feature" despite multilayered base64 encoding that he uses can easily be decoded.
+The creator of this obfuscation said "it has anti-decode feature" despite "multi-layered Base64 encoding" and "hard-to-detect random lines" that he uses can easily be decoded.
-As of this writing, unshell supports up to version 12 of this "tool".
+As of this writing, unshell supports up to version 23 of this "tool".
 </details>

 <details>